 10:30 AM | Mill Street Library, 1 Mill Street

 Explore the amazing world of loose parts inspired by children's stories with Alyson Pell from The Sunflower School.
-This month's program will take inspiration from "A Little Stuck" by Oliver Jeffers.
+This month's program will take inspiration from The Heart in the Bottle by Oliver Jeffers.

 For ages 2.5 to 6 years with a parent/caregiver.
 This is a drop in program.